zackstout/beatles-songwriting/README.md

 ##### I-IV and the connection with V-I

+- (p.
+47) The I-IV change is indeed descending by a fifth!
+Aha!
+- So sometimes we dress up the I as a I7 to "prime" the change to IV

 #### (c) Priming the V Chord: IV-to-V

 - I want to hold your hand
+- The IV is most often heard as triad, IV7 or IV9, or maybe IV6 or IVmaj7 (No Reply, Yesterday, Sexy Sadie)

 ### The Three-Chord Trick - revisited

+- (p.
+49) Beatles' success comes down to contrast between different song sections -- and often the simple I-IV-V is an important ingredient.
+- Drive my car is mentioned as I-IV-V example, dressed up with jazzy chords
 - Lucy in the sky with diamonds
 - Hey jude
+- (p.
+50) Oh wow, cool analysis of lyrics as nod to structure of song -- more subtle "Hallelujah", I guess.
+Nod to Ger Tillekens as pioneer of this kind of insight.
+Neat.

 ---